radu-matei/radu-matei.github.io/content/blog/kube-toolkit.md

 	string message = 1;
 }
 ```
-> The `Empty` message is missing as it is completely uninteresting.

 This defines a service with two methods, `GetVersion` and `ServerStream` (which returns a stream of `StreamingMessage` back to the client), and **this is the place where you will first define your service methods!**